ppetrovtv/pine_script_docs/source/language/Operators.rst

 The close of the first bar in the dataset will now be ``close[3]`` and this time ``close[4]`` will return ``na``.

-In the Pine runtime environment, as your code is executed once for each bar in the dataset, starting from the left of the chart, Pine is adding a new element in the series at index 0 and pushing the pre-existing elements in the series one index further away.
+In the Pine runtime environment, as your code is executed once for each historical bar in the dataset, starting from the left of the chart, Pine is adding a new element in the series at index 0 and pushing the pre-existing elements in the series one index further away.
 Arrays, in comparison, are usually static in size and their content or indexing structure